lsst-france/focal_plane_bootcamp/pipetask/cp_pipe/run_cp_pipe.md

     --register-dataset-types
 ```
 The output products will be stored in a user part of the butler as defined by the path given to the \-o option (here u/tguillem/lapp_workshop/test_mb_20240325a).

+## Exercices
+- Access your output collection<br />
+- Change the pipetask options from the command line<br />
+- Run a local version of cp_pipe and modify cpBias.yaml: check in the log that your change is really applied<br />
+- Apply your combined bias on another bias exposure: check the image and check in the image metadata that your combined bias has been used